RevenueCat/docs/docs/dashboard-and-metrics/display-currency.md

 hidden: false
 ---

-By default the RevenueCat Dashboard is set to use USD as the display currency, but this can be modified through Account Settings to view your data in other currencies.
+By default the RevenueCat Dashboard is set to use USD as the display currency, but this can be modified through Account Settings to view your data in other supported currencies.

 ## Modifying your display currency